Leadership

 Board Chair: Kirstin Aadahl

-Current board member since 2013 and Chair of the Board, Kirstin serves on the Maintenance/Quality of Life Committee and the Technology Committee, and manages responses to tenants who contact the TA online.
+A board member since 2013 and Chair of the Board, Kirstin serves on the Maintenance/Quality of Life Committee and manages responses to tenants who contact the TA online.
 Kirstin has lived in the community with her husband and daughter since 2008.
 She has been a Special Education teacher and has worked in the field of education for over 25 years.
-Kirstin held a two-year term as PTA Co-President at PS40 and has been active in the PTA at both MS104 and NEST+m.
+Kirstin held a two-year term as PTA Co-President at PS 40 and was active in the PTA at both MS 104 and NEST+m.

 Vice President, External Affairs: Anne Greenberg

 Anne is a lifelong resident of ST and PCV.
 With a varied career in book publishing, she serves on the TA’s Communications Committee, writing membership letters, flyers, eblasts, and web posts, among other communications.
+She is also a member of the Executive Committee and the Technology Committee.
 As a former member of the Maintenance/Quality of Life Committee, she met with management monthly.
 Anne also represents the TA to Housing Justice for All, a coalition of tenant associations and other advocacy groups that fight for tenant-friendly legislation and regulations.
 She testifies annually before the city’s Rent Guidelines Board and before other governmental committees.
 After volunteering for several years, Anne joined the Board in 2014.

 Treasurer: Adam Liggio